Underdog promo code CBSSPORTS2: New play $5, get $100 offer for NFL picks, MLB betting, more

-Underdog promo code CBSSPORTS2: $100 bonus for new users for NFL Week 6, MLB postseason action on October 9
+Underdog promo code CBSSPORTS2: $100 bonus for new users for NFL, MLB, WNBA action on October 10

 Underdog Fantasy offers a $100 promotion for new users with the Underdog bonus code CBSSPORTS2

-Week 6 of the NFL schedule kicks off with a Thursday Night Football matchup between the defending Super Bowl champion Philadelphia Eagles and the New York Giants.
-Both teams will look to get back on track after suffering Week 5 losses.
+Week 6 of the NFL schedule kicks into high gear on Sunday with 12 games on the docket, including a 9:30 a.m.
+ET start when the Denver Broncos battle the New York Jets from London, England.
 That makes it the perfect time to use the latest Underdog promo code CBSSPORTS2.
-The Eagles are 4-1 and atop the NFC East, while the Giants (+7.5, 41.5) are 1-4, and TNF can be played on the best DFS apps.
-There is also MLB playoff action on Thursday, as well as NHL games.
+The Broncos are 3-2 and tied atop the AFC West, while the Jets (+7.5, 43.5) are 0-5, and can be played on the best DFS apps.
+There is also Game 4 of the WNBA Finals between the Aces and Mercery, as well as MLB playoff action on Friday, with Game 5 of the ALDS between the Tigers and Mariners at 8:08 p.m.
+ET, as well as NHL games.
 The Underdog promo code varies by location, but includes a potential Play $5, get $100 in bonus funds or entries.
 Regardless of your location, using the Underdog bonus code CBSSPORTS2 will ensure you get the best Underdog promo code available in your state.
 Click here to get the latest Underdog promo code for new users:

 After downloading the Underdog Fantasy app, here's how to get started and use the Underdog promo code CBSSPORTS2.
 Follow these steps to claim your Underdog Fantasy deposit match bonus.